Robert-P1215/ai110-module2show-pawpal-starter/reflection.md

 **a.
 How you used AI**

 I used Claude Code throughout the whole project.
-In Phase 1 it helped me think through the class structure before writing anything — I described the app in plain English and it helped me figure out what classes I needed and how they should connect.
+In Phase 1 it helped me think through the class structure.
 In Phase 2 I'd describe what a method was supposed to do and it would draft the code, which I'd then read and either keep, tweak, or throw out.
 In Phase 3 it helped connect everything to the Streamlit UI and catch bugs I missed, like tasks always being assigned to the first pet no matter which one was selected in the dropdown.

-The most useful features were that it read my actual files (so it never made up method names that didn't exist), I could keep iterating on the same file without re-pasting everything, and asking it to explain a bug before jumping to a fix usually got better results than just saying "fix this."
+The most useful features were that it read my actual files, I could keep iterating on the same file without re-pasting everything, and asking it to explain a bug before jumping to a fix usually got better results than just saying "fix this."

 **b.
 Judgment and verification**